top of page

 Lina Magaia, female writer

-Much of Lina Magaia’s writing focused on the horrors of the Mozambican civil war.
-Her first book, Dumba Nengue: Tragic Stories of Banditry, published in 1987, was inspired “by her own experiences and those shared with her by peasants and plantation workers in Manhiça.”
-Owens further explains that the stories in the book came from a series of chronicles published under the title Aspects of the War in the magazine Tempo.
+Many of Lina Magaia’s writings focused on the horrors of the civil war in Mozambique.
+Her first book, Dumba Nengue: Histórias Trágicas do Banditismo (Dumba Nengue: Tragic Stories of Banditry), published in 1987, was inspired by her own experiences and by those recounted to her by peasants and plantation workers in Manhiça.
+Owens further explains that the stories in the books come from a collection of chronicles published in the "Aspectos da Guerra" (Aspects of the War) series by the magazine Tempo.

-These chronicles, along with others that were not originally part of the series, were compiled into an expanded volume, Dumba Nengue, and published in 1987 in the testimonies or witness accounts book series by Tempo.
-The English edition was published in 1988 as Dumba Nengue: Run for Your Life.
-Peasant Tales of Tragedy in Mozambique, and "it remains one of the most internationally recognized Mozambican texts about the war."
+These chronicles, along with others that were not originally part of the series, were published in a single expanded volume, Dumba Nengue, within the "testimony" or "words of witness" book series by Tempo.
+The English edition, published in 1988, is titled Dumba Nengue: Run for Your Life.
+Peasant Tales of Tragedy in Mozambique, and remains one of the most internationally recognized Mozambican texts about the war.

-Magaia’s second collection, also based on eyewitness accounts, as well as reports and photographs, was published in 1989 - Double Massacre in Mozambique: Tragic Stories of Banditry II.
-It specifically documents the massacre of 424 civilians by RENAMO in the town of Homoíne, in the south of the country, in 1987.
+Lina Magaia’s second collection, also composed of eyewitness accounts, in addition to reports and photographs, was published in 1989 under the title Duplo Massacre em Moçambique: Histórias Trágicas do Banditismo II (Double Massacre in Mozambique: Tragic Stories of Banditry II).
+The work specifically documents the massacre of 424 civilians by RENAMO, which took place in the town of Homoíne, in the south of the country, in 1987.

-Lina Magaia also published two novels: Delehta: Leaps in Life, in 1994, and The Green-Eyed Snake, in 1997.
-Delehta is partly fictional and partly autobiographical, “a first-person account of the final years of the war, the preparation for the 1992 Rome Peace Accord, and a tentative vision of a postwar democracy.”
+Lina Magaia also published two novels: Delehta: Pulos na Vida (Delehta: Leaps in Life - 1994) and A Cobra dos Olhos Verdes (The Green-Eyed Snake - 1997).
+Delehta is a work that is part fiction, part autobiography — a first-person account of the final years of the war, the lead-up to the Rome Peace Agreement of 1992, and a tentative vision of a post-war democracy.

 Lina Magaia’s writing style